laserpants/sagacious-cpp/README.md

 ```

 ## Smart pointers
+According to modern C++ best practices, direct use of `new` and `delete` in client code should be avoided.
+Having raw pointers fluttering around makes code more unpredictable and exposes unnecessary low-level details.
 ### RAII
-Having raw pointers fluttering around all over the place makes code more unpredictable, and exposes unnecessary low-level details.
 The RAII idiom is a way of simplifying lifetime management of resources; such as heap memory, database connections, sockets, or files; by encapsulating these concerns into a class.
 RAII, which stands for *Resource Acquisition Is Initialization*,

 ```cpp
 template <class T> class managed_ptr